slothoth/Fall-From-Heaven/README.md

 - [ ]

 ## Upgrade System:
-- [ ] can upgrade outside borders       probably needs bespoke upgrade system
+- [ ] can upgrade outside borders       probably needs bespoke upgrade system. what about using strategic forts to briefly grant the tile to the player?
 - [ ] Plural upgrade paths for a unit                 We can maybe implement this by making our own upgrade system.
 That would solve a lot of issues.
 WildW unit transfer system?

 ## Magic System: